0xchat-app/.github/profile/README.md

 For [private group](https://github.com/0xchat-app/0xchat-core/blob/main/doc/privateGroup.md), we combine [NIP-28](https://github.com/nostr-protocol/nips/blob/master/28.md) and [NIP-59](https://github.com/nostr-protocol/nips/blob/master/59.md) to support group member management, where group messages, processed through gift-wrapping, are sent to all group members, ensuring messages are received only by group members even with frequent joins and leaves.

 Since our private group chats do not use a shared group private key, each group message is individually encrypted and sent to group members, which is not ideal for large groups.
-After testing, the 0xchat app, with a multi-threading approach, can support groups well with fewer than 500 members.
+After testing, the 0xchat app, with a multi-threading approach, can support private groups well with fewer than 200 members.

 **Open Channels**